Arkham Stories (I.e. the Cthulhu-hack I use)

 • (2) Hawk-eyes: The Investigator's eyes have a regular Effect on longer distances.

 • (2) Engineer: The Investigator has to select a speciality for the Fix Action.
-When the Investigator Fixes their subject they get +1 Effect.
+When the Investigator Fixes their subject, they get a +1 Effect.

 • (2) Book Worm: The Investigator gets +1d to research in a library.